-In introductory statistics, it is said a test of significance has four steps: stating the hypotheses and a desired level of significance, computing the test statistics, finding the p-value, concluding given the p-value.
-It is step 4 here requires us to draw a line somewhere on the spectrum of p-value between 0 and 1.
-That line is called the level of significance.
-I never enjoyed explaining how one should choose the level of significance.
+I never enjoyed explaining how one would choose a level of significance.
 Many of my students felt confused.
-Technically, if a student derived a p-value of 0.28, she can claim it is significant at a significance level of 0.30.
-The reason why this is silly is because the significance level should convey a certain sense of rare occurrence, so rare that it is deemed contradictory with the null hypothesis.
+Technically speaking, if a student derived a p-value of 0.28, she can claim it is significant at a significance level of 0.30.
+The reason why this is silly is that a chosen significance level should convey a certain sense of rare occurrence: so rare that it is deemed contradictory with the null hypothesis.
 No one of common sense would argue a chance that is close to 1 out of 3 represents rarity.